Clive Fiske Harrison: Fiske & Co

-In 1975, Fiske & Co merged with stockbrokers Bragg, Stockdale, Hall & Co, founded in 1824, and headed by Michael Brudenell-Bruce, 8th Marquess of Ailesbury.
+In 1975, Fiske & Co merged with stockbrokers Bragg, Stockdale, Hall & Co, founded by John Bragg in 1824, and then headed by Michael Brudenell-Bruce, 8th Marquess of Ailesbury.
 Lord Ailebsury became a partner at Fiske & Co, and later joined the board when it became a limited company.
-Although the merger was of the two equal partners, The Times reported that the new concern opted to take the name of Fiske.
+The merger was of the two equal partners, The Times and the merged venture continued as "Fiske & Co, also incorporating Bragg, Stockdale, Hall & Co."
 Following the acquisition of all older firms such as Quilter & Co, founded in 1777, Cazenove & Co and James Capel & Co, both founded in 1823, the merged business became the oldest independent stockbroking house in the City of London today.

-Fiske grew to almost a billion pounds under investment, becoming a publicly listed company in 2000, Fiske plc, and due to its then CEO's sceptical investment policy during the dot-com bubble of the late 90s, it was named the top British stockbroker by the financial news service Bloomberg in 2000.
+Fiske grew to over a billion pounds under investment, becoming a publicly listed company in 2000, Fiske plc, and due to its then CEO's sceptical investment policy during the dot-com bubble of the late 90s, it was named the top British stockbroker by the financial news service Bloomberg in 2000.
 In 2009, during the Great Recession, the City Editor of The Times commented: "One person whose views I respect is Clive Fiske Harrison who runs Fiske & Co, the stockbroker.
 He has spent no less than 47 years in the stock market.
 In a letter to clients and friends just before Christmas he warned that the market's reaction to the present problems was still relatively modest in the context of past crises and almost certainly had further to go."

 In 2012, the City Editor of the Evening Standard wrote, "50 years ago today Fiske’s chairman, Clive, joined Panmure Gordon, then one of the leading brokers.
 A fellow junior colleague in Panmure at that time was David Mayhew.
 He, like Clive, has survived the intervening years of change rather better than has Panmure.
 (Mayhew stood down as chairman of J. P. Morgan Cazenove at the end of last year.)"
 Having begun at Bache & Co., now Prudential-Bache Securities, in New York in 1961 under Harold L. Bache – to whose advice on weathering financial storms like the Wall Street crash of 1929 he referred during more subsequent crises – followed by working at Nomura Securities in Tokyo, before joining Pannmure Gordon in London and then Fiske, Clive retired on his 84th birthday in 2023 after more than 62 years in the markets.